madetech/blog/posts/challenges_implementing_continuous_delivery.md

 Seldom is a development team entirely self contained, at some point you will have some sort of reliance on an external team, this can be external parties on long feedback/change cycles

-## customers aren't ready

-Customers complain when things change often

-don't understand how software is written

-don't understand incremental change

-not consulted about upcoming changes

-no comms channel between tech & customers

 ## conclusion